jsoung/i4g/docs/prd_production.md

 ## Executive Summary

 **i4g (Intelligence for Good)** is transitioning from a functional prototype to a production-ready platform that helps scam victims document fraud and generate law enforcement reports.
-This PRD outlines the requirements for a **zero-budget production deployment** using Google Cloud Platform's free tier, with a focus on **PII protection, volunteer scalability, and partnership readiness**.
+This PRD outlines the requirements for a **zero-budget production deployment** using Google Cloud Platform's free tier, with a focus on **PII protection, volunteer scalability, partnership readiness, and forward compatibility with future mobile clients**.

 **Timeline**: 8 weeks @ 10 hours/week = 80 hours total
 **Deployment Target**: GCP Cloud Run (serverless, auto-scaling)